ExFAT

-exFAT (Extensible File Allocation Table) is a file system introduced by Microsoft in 2006 and optimized for flash memory such as USB flash drives and SD cards. exFAT was proprietary until 28 August 2019, when Microsoft published its specification.
+exFAT (Extensible File Allocation Table) is a file system optimized for flash memory such as USB flash drives and SD cards, that was introduced by Microsoft in 2006. exFAT was proprietary until 28 August 2019, when Microsoft published its specification.
 Microsoft owns patents on several elements of its design.

 exFAT can be used where NTFS is not a feasible solution (due to data-structure overhead), but where a greater file-size limit than that of the standard FAT32 file system (i.e. 4 GB) is required.

-exFAT has been adopted by the SD Association as the default file system for SDXC cards larger than 32 GB.
+exFAT has been adopted by the SD Association as the default file system for SDXC and SDUC cards larger than 32 GB.

-Windows 8 and later versions natively support exFAT boot, and support the installation of the system in a special way to run in the exFAT volume.

 History

+exFAT was introduced in late 2006 as part of Windows CE 6.0, an embedded Windows operating system.
+Support was added to regular Windows with Windows Vista Service Pack 1 and Windows Server 2008, both released on February 4, 2008.
+An update for Windows XP and Windows Server 2003 was later released.